thekrzeslo/thekrzeslo/README.md

 ### Hi there 👋

-My name is Mateusz I am a hobby programmer.
+My name is Mateusz, I am a hobby programmer.